Visitation of Inmates at the Oneida County Jail:

 Visitation Phone: (315) 765-2380

-- There is no visitation on Sundays or Mondays, or on the 4th of July, Thanksgiving Day, Christmas Day or New Year's Day.
+Visitation will be closed on the 4th of July, Thanksgiving Day, Christmas Day & New Year’s Day.

 - Each inmate is allowed (2) one hour visits each visitation week.
 The visitation week begins on Tuesday and ends on Saturday.
 An inmate can only receive one visit per day.